whitschroder/remote-sensing/_sources/topo.md

 ## Curvature

-Curvature refers to the rate of change in aspect from one location to the next, in other words, the third derivative of elevation.
+Curvature refers to the rate of change in aspect from one location to the next, in other words, the second derivative of elevation.
 A negative curvature value indicates that the surface is upwardly concave, while a positive curvature value indicates that the surface is upwardly convex.
 The average absolute curvature of a surface can also generally serve as an index of the ruggedness of the landscape, with higher values reflecting more rugged terrain.
 Curvature is used as an intermediate measurement for hydrological analyses and ground point classification algorithms.
 The Curvature tool is available in ArcGIS Pro.

 ## Relief Visualization Toolbox